dalibo/emaj/docs/en/rollbackMonitorClient.rst

 The command::

-   emajRollbackMonitor.php -i 3 -n 10
+   emajRollbackMonitor.pl -i 3 -n 10

 displays 10 times and every 3 seconds, the list of in progress rollback operations and the list of the at most 3 latest rollback operations completed in the latest 24 hours.